 Here are some tricks I find the most useful when dealing with Bullet Journal mistakes:

 - White gel pen.
 My choice is Sakura Gelly Roll.
 White gel pen works as a corrector and allows you to fix mistakes very neatly, so much so that they become pretty much invisible.
 It might not work for larger things, but it’s perfect for those little things that drive you crazy.

 - Washi Tape.
 These are great for fixing larger mistakes, especially headers.
 Black washi tape was my savior in my 2019 Bullet Journal setup.
 Darker washi tapes usually work better for this, since they are more likely to cover the ink completely, while the lighter ones might need two layers for full coverage.

 - Blackout.
 My other favorite method – just blackout whatever area where you made a mistake and use a white gel pen to write over it.
 In fact, I loved this effect so much that I did it on purpose in my November setup.

 - Cover with paper.
 If you ruined a whole page or at least a large part of it, there is an easy fix.
 First, you can print out a dot grid paper, or cut out a piece from the back of your journal and stick it to over the mistake.

 - Use printables.
 If it’s completely unsavable – just cover it with a printable!
 Print whatever you want, use a Tombow adhesive and stick it to your page.
 Just like that, you have a pretty page, and nobody knows what it’s hiding underneath.

 Speaking of printables, we always have something new being added to our Resources Vault, so be sure to drop by and get something for your Bullet Journal.

-If you aren’t a part of Planning Mashers yet, make sure to join us in the signup form at the end of the post and get access to a wonderful community and TONS of free printables.
+If you aren’t a part of Planning Mashers yet, make sure to join us HERE and get access to a wonderful community and TONS of free printables.